MapColonies/javascript-github-actions/README.md

 This repository contains a collection of JavaScript-based GitHub Actions that can be used in your workflows.
 Each action is designed to perform a specific task and can be easily integrated into your CI/CD pipelines.

 ## Actions
-- [hello-world](./actions/hello-world) - A simple action that prints "Hello World" to the console.

 ## Development